Cystic fibrosis (CF) is a debilitating genetic disorder that profoundly impacts the lives of those affected by it.

-4. What causes the thick secretions in cystic fibrosis?
+4. What causes thick secretions in cystic fibrosis?

-The disruption of the chloride transport causes the thick secretions in cystic fibrosis.
-Sodium is absorbed in the airways, pancreas, and bile ducts.
+The disruption of the chloride transport causes thick secretions, and sodium is absorbed in the airways, pancreas, and bile ducts.

-5. Which ethnicity is mostly like to be a carrier of the Cystic Fibrosis Transmembrane (CFTR) gene?
+5. Which ethnicity is most likely to carry the CFTR gene?

-6. What would the x-ray look like for patients with cystic fibrosis?
+6. What does the x-ray typically look like in patients with cystic fibrosis?

 7. How is cystic fibrosis diagnosed?

-8. What two infections do we mainly see present in cystic fibrosis?
+8. What two infections are common in patients with cystic fibrosis?

-9. What common respiratory issues does a cystic fibrosis patient have?
+9. What common respiratory issues does a patient with cystic fibrosis have?

-Atelectasis, bronchial hyperreactive, asthma, hemoptysis, pneumothorax, pulmonary hypertension, respiratory failure, sleep breathing problems and symptomatic rhinosinusitis.
+Atelectasis, bronchial hyperreactivity, asthma, hemoptysis, pneumothorax, pulmonary hypertension, respiratory failure, sleep-related breathing problems, and symptomatic rhinosinusitis.

-10. Aside from respiratory issues, what other clinical condition does a cystic fibrosis patient have?
+10. Aside from respiratory issues, what other clinical effects may come from cystic fibrosis?

-Anemia, appendicitis and cystic fibrosis-related diabetes (CFRD) due to the scarring of the pancreas.
-Studies show that 75% of adult suffering from cystic fibrosis has a gallbladder disease, gastroesophageal reflux disease (GERD), malnutrition, growth failure, infertility, pancreatitis and meconium ileus.
+Anemia, appendicitis, and cystic fibrosis-related diabetes (CFRD) due to the scarring of the pancreas, gallbladder disease, gastroesophageal reflux disease (GERD), malnutrition, growth failure, infertility, pancreatitis, and meconium ileus.

-11. How many positive results should one have to be diagnosed as suffering from cystic fibrosis?
+11. How many positive results should one have to be diagnosed with cystic fibrosis?

 12. What are the common signs and symptoms of cystic fibrosis?

-Salty sweat, residue on skin and/or clothes, abdominal distention and cramping, fatty stools and malnutrition even with ravenous appetite (FTT).
-Pulmonary indications include advanced chronic obstructive pulmonary disease (COPD), hypercapnia and severe hypoxemia when the disease is very advanced.
+Salty sweat, residue on skin and/or clothes, abdominal distention and cramping, fatty stools, and malnutrition even with a ravenous appetite.
+Pulmonary indications include advanced chronic obstructive pulmonary disease (COPD), hypercapnia, and severe hypoxemia when the disease is advanced.

 13. How can you manage patients with cystic fibrosis?

-Lung transplant, gene replacement, vitamins, food supplements and oxygen (when necessary).
+Lung transplant, gene replacement, vitamins, food supplements, and oxygen therapy.

-15. What is the prognosis for cystic fibrosis patients?
+15. What is the prognosis for cystic fibrosis?

 The disease has no cure but can be managed.
-According to a study conducted in 2017, the life expectancy of a person suffering from this condition is 37.5 years compared to 32 years in 2000 and 36.5 years in 2009.
-This shows that treatment and management for this disease continue to develop effectively.
+The life expectancy of a person suffering from this condition is 37.5 years.

 16. What deficiencies does cystic fibrosis involve?

-17. What is the typical arterial blood gas (ABG)’s for a patient with cystic fibrosis?
+17. What is the typical arterial blood gas (ABG) for a patient with cystic fibrosis?

 18. What kind of disease is cystic fibrosis?